keydeveloper/examples-dialect-h2/README.md

 ## Building

-Clone the *examples-dialect-h2* repository and import the *src* directory into your favorite Java IDE.
+Clone this repository and import the *src* directory into your favorite Java IDE.

 IntelliJ IDEA, Eclipse and Netbeans all works fine.
 You can obviously use any suitable build tool as well, such as Gradle, Maven and Ant.